Foods that lower cortisol and anxiety (with 3 day meal plan)

 Here are some ways that specific foods can help reduce cortisol in the body:

 • Foods Rich in Magnesium: Magnesium has been scientifically proven to have a calming effect on the body, helping reduce cortisol levels.
-Foods that are high in magnesium include spinach, pumpkin seeds, almonds, and avocado.
+Foods high in magnesium include spinach, pumpkin seeds, almonds, and avocado.

 • Foods High in Omega-3 Fatty Acids: Omega-3 fatty acids have been demonstrated to reduce inflammation and may even lower cortisol levels.
 Foods rich in these essential fatty acids include fatty fish like salmon, chia seeds, and walnuts.